percyfal/snakemake-rules/sphinx/source/index.rst

-.. snakemakelib-rules documentation master file, created by sphinx-quickstart on Tue Oct  6 15:00:15 2015.
+.. snakemake-rules documentation master file, created by sphinx-quickstart on Tue Oct  6 15:00:15 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-snakemakelib-rules - a library of snakemake rules
+snakemake-rules - a library of snakemake rules
 ==================================================

 .. _about: